lukas-zip/ASE24/README.md

 ## Tests

 Tests are executable locally by entering `sh test.sh` in the console (ASE24 directory).
-This action triggers the `docker-compose.test.yml` file, launching the specified tests.
+This action triggers the `docker-compose.test.yml` file, launching the specified tests (make sure that all requirements are installed e.g. by running the application).
 Furthermore the tests are executed automatically by the CI pipeline (CircleCi) when new commits are pushed to github.
    ```bash
   sh test.sh
    ```